-- Front Lawn.
-The Front Lawn will be a flexible, multi-functional, gathering area that will be located to the north of the existing building (i.e., adjacent to Willow Lane).
-The open, traditional setting of the Front Lawn will be framed by walks and benches and will provide informal gathering space for many users.
-Acknowledging the existing conditions, a white board fence is anticipated to surround the "civic green"-like space on two sides delineating the streetscape from the open space, yet providing pedestrian access at entry points.
-However, the streetscape along Willow Lane will also allow for temporary outdoor market stalls and vendors booths to activate the edge of the site for pedestrians. - Green.
-The Green will generally be located in the area adjacent to Wisconsin Avenue that is currently hardscape, which will be removed and replaced with plant material.
-As the name implies, the Green is a garden setting that will soften and buffer Wisconsin Avenue. - Building Terrace.
+- Side Yard.
+The Side Yard will be a flexible, multi-functional, gathering area that will be located to the north of the expanded historic building (i.e., adjacent to Willow Lane).
+The Side Yard will provide an open setting that can potentially accommodate a variety of program opportunities (such as, for example, a farmer's market or temporary "pop-up" market stalls), with a gravel surface that honors the traditional material and function of the site.
+The Side Yard will be framed by walks and benches and will provide informal gathering space for many users.
+The streetscape along Willow Lane will also strengthen visual connections between Wisconsin Avenue and 46th Street, with a wide walk that leads to the park that will be created on Parking Lot 24. - Building Terrace.
 The Building Terrace is proposed adjacent to the existing building on the Farm Women's Cooperative Market site.
 The Building Terrace will serve the future retail uses located within the building.
-The Building Terrace is designed as a flexible, café style seating space with ambient lighting. - Shared Pedestrian Street (i.e., "woonerf").
-The shared street borders the Farm Women's Cooperative Market site to the south and continues past the site to wrap around the eastern side of the proposed stand-alone retail pavilion on Parking Lot 24, so as to serve in part as a vehicular drive for the existing building on the Farm Women's Cooperative Market site, the new multi-family residential building on the East Side Properties, and the retail pavilion.
-The shared street is intended to be a flush curb "woonerf" that will be used both by pedestrians and vehicles to create a flexible, dynamic space between the proposed buildings and the Farm Women's Cooperative Market building, so as to encourage and strengthen the design of both sites.
-The Applicants anticipate that special paving for the woonerf will be utilized as to visually delineate primarily pedestrian areas from vehicular circulation, while being compatible, complementary and cohesive.
+The Building Terrace is designed as a flexible, café style seating space with ambient lighting. - Shared Street (i.e., "woonerf").
+The Shared Street will border the Farm Women's Cooperative Market site to the south and continue past the expanded historic building to wrap around the eastern side of the new building addition on Parking Lot 24.
+The Plaza will include a "woonerf" component, which will serve in part as a vehicular drive for the Farm Women's Cooperative Market building and the new multi-family residential building on the East Side Properties.
+The flush curb woonerf will be used both by pedestrians and vehicles to create a flexible, dynamic space between the proposed buildings and the Farm Women's Cooperative Market building, so as to encourage and strengthen the design of both sites.
+The Sketch Plan anticipates that special paving for the woonerf will be utilized as to visually delineate primarily pedestrian areas from vehicular circulation, while being compatible, complementary and cohesive.
 The Shared Street will provide vehicular circulation around the Farm Women's Cooperative Market, and will also facilitate a pedestrian through-block connection to 46th Street, Willow Lane, and Leland Street.